PlasmaPy/PlasmaPy/CODE_OF_CONDUCT.md

 contribute to the codebase.
 We anticipate/encourage a global participation from people with diverse backgrounds, skills, interests, and opinions.
 We believe that such diversity is critical in ensuring a growth of ideas in our community.

+## Our Pledge

+In the interest of fostering an open and welcoming environment, we as contributors and maintainers pledge to making participation in our project and our community a harassment-free experience for everyone, regardless of age, body size, disability, ethnicity, gender identity and expression, level of experience, nationality, personal appearance, race, religion, or sexual identity and orientation.

+## Our Standards

+Examples of behavior that contributes to creating a positive environment
+include:

+* Using welcoming and inclusive language
+* Being respectful of differing viewpoints and experiences
+* Gracefully accepting constructive criticism
+* Focusing on what is best for the community
+* Showing empathy towards other community members

 We as a community pledge to abide by the following guidelines:

 * We pledge to treat all people with respect and provide a harassment- and bullying-free environment, regardless of age, sex, sexual orientation